iesnoth/Trapped-in-Space/readme.md

 - **So Many Buttons:**
     The big draw of the game is to play with a lot of buttons.
 None of them are labelled, and it's not obvious what any of them should do.
 "Low key frustration" is the mood I'm going for.
-        - Half of them will just make a funny noise.
+        - Half of them will just make a funny noise (unfinished as of 10/2/22)
         - Each button has at least an *on* and *off* position.

     The coding goal is to have a few functions which work for every button, then some specialized events.